LotusCloud/Fclone-Bot/README.md

 ## 📘 How To make SA

+You can follow this guide which has images 👉 [Image Guide Easiest](https://github.com/TheCaduceus/CloneBot_V2/blob/main/README.md#-service-accounts)

+or
+a little difficult one 👇 because it just has text.

 ### Create credentials.JSON in Google Cloud Console

 - Open console.developers.google.com/apis/credentials (see in Video how to create it)